Decor Ideas

 Quick Answer

-Feng shui candles usually help by adding warmth, softer light, and a more intentional feeling to a room.
-The best placements are edited and believable, such as a tray, console, side table, dining surface, or a dim corner that needs more care.
+Feng shui candles help most when they add warmth, softer light, and a more intentional feeling to a room.
+The best placements are edited and believable: a tray, console, side table, dining surface, or dim corner that needs more care.

 Candles work best when they improve the room immediately.
 If the corner feels calmer, warmer, and more considered after adding them, they are probably helping.

 In feng shui, candles are often useful because they bring warmth, attention, and light to places that feel flat or underloved.
-The key is not to overdo them.
-One or two well-placed candles are usually stronger than a whole collection scattered around the room.
+The key is restraint.
+One or two well-placed candles can do more for a room than a whole collection scattered across every surface.

 Why Candles Help in Feng Shui

-Candles are usually strongest when they soften the room and support an edited arrangement.
+Candles are strongest when they soften the room and support an edited arrangement.

 What candles can do well